Felixmurithi/node-express-mongo/3-mongo.md

 ## STORE, USER , PRODUCT-Template, Store products, MODEL

-normal uses not related to any store or products, general admin parent of all stores and store admin -one to one with store, each store has a one to to with store products.
+Users are not directlu related to any stores or products. general admin parent of all stores and store admin -one to one with store, each store has a one to to with store products.
 The products template has no direct relationship with the store proucts but used queried to generate their templates, store products adds other definitions includ

 ## GROM SPATatial data